 Locum dentists have different rules for their travel costs.
 A locum will be at a temporary location for work and being at a temporary place of work means you have a greater tax advantage than being at a permanent workplace.
 Working at a temporary location allows all travel costs including food, drinks, parking, tolls, all transport and accommodation to be claimed as a business expense.

-If you’re an associate dentist who operates at multiple locations for multiple practices, you might consider these locations as temporary and not permanent places of work.
 The following examples help explain the differences between a temporary and permanent place of work.